Date: 17 Dec 2004 Authors: Lou Revelant, Sandra Hardy, Graeme Sanderson

 The beds are approximately 45–50 cm high, 2.4 m wide and 7.7 m apart.
 Similar raised-bed management in conjunction with drip irrigation has been implemented in marginal soil on this property over the past 15 years to increase the depth of topsoil and improve the rooting zone for citrus.

 The topsoil (raised beds) and subsoil were analysed in February 1990.
 The results indicated the need for soil improvement before planting in the spring.

 The raised beds were sandy clay loam soil, strongly alkaline and low in nitrogen, phosphorus and organic matter.
-The exposed subsoil between the rows was a highly saline clay which was not dispersive.
+The exposed subsoil between the rows was a highly saline clay that was not dispersive.
 The raised beds are sitting on this well-structured, very saline soil, and citrus root activity will concentrate in the modified hilled soil.

-The results of the soil test suggested that the soil structure of the raised beds would be improved if gypsum is broadcast at the very high rate of 20 t/ha.
+The results of the soil test suggested that the soil structure of the raised beds would be improved if gypsum is broadcast at a very high rate of 20 t/ha.
 Accordingly, gypsum was deep-ripped through the raised beds, to a depth of 1 m.

 The site is drip-irrigated and a fertigation system is used to provide the nutritional requirements.
 Drip irrigation is the dominant form of citrus irrigation on the property; this provided a good irrigation model.

 Modified forms of mounding might also assist the establishment of new citrus plantings in shallow soil.
 Mounding can also improve surface drainage.